 - Public school has a built-in structure.
 Children, particularly young children, thrive on routine and they require a lot of attention and care.
 If you are trying to homeschool your children while also being a stay-at-home mom, you may find it more challenging than you imagine.

 - Many public schools offer sports and elective options like art and music – these programs may not be available to homeschool students.

 - A public school teaches children a certain degree of independence.
 Depending on the grade, children need to keep track of their own class schedules, find their way from one class to another, purchase their own lunch, and make it to and from the bus every day.

 - Teachers are public schools are required to carry education degrees and they may have more experience working with and teaching children.
 Teaching a child is different from parenting a child and many parents struggle to do both.

 - Public school is typically cheaper than homeschool.
 You could spend $1,000 or more on a homeschool curriculum alone, not to mention supplies.
-For public school, you have to buy supplies once or twice a year and you can pack your child’s lunch to save money.
+For a public school, you have to buy supplies once or twice a year and you can pack your child’s lunch to save money.

 - Children who attend public school have more opportunities for social interaction than many homeschool students.
-There are homeschool co-ops that can be helpful, but public school has built-in social benefits.
+There are homeschool co-ops that can be helpful, but a public school has built-in social benefits.

 - Sending your children to public school frees you up to just be a parent.
 Doing double-duty as both teacher and parent can be both grueling and frustrating at times – especially if you have other non-school-age children to care for.